VRCFury/VRCFury/CONTRIBUTING.md

 * Morghus (Numerous setup prefabs)
 * GameGeek720 (Toggle enhancements for transitions and the local player)
 * Raphiiko (Global parameters for toggles)
+* nullstalgia (Allow usage of buttons instead of toggles)